 Cancer is something that unfortunately touches many lives, and the work carried out by Macmillan ensures that those affected receive the support they need, both now and in the future.

-For two members of the team, this fundraising challenge is particularly meaningful.
+For two members of the team, this fundraising challenge was particularly meaningful.
 Katie lost her best friend Dani to cancer, aged just 34.
 Her memorial bench looks over the sea towards the Isle of Wight and Katie says she knows she’ll be there, spurring her on.
-Joseph is taking part in this challenge for Macmillan Cancer Support because his dad is currently battling cancer.
+Joseph took part in this challenge for Macmillan Cancer Support because his dad is currently battling cancer.
 At such a hard time, this challenge felt like a positive way to show support for his dad, and for the people who help families like his.

 How you can support the team

-If you would like to support the Scott Bailey team in their efforts, they would be very grateful.
 Donations can be made via their JustGiving pages.
 Every contribution, no matter the size, will help Macmillan continue its essential work.